10 Days in Istanbul Turkey Itinerary in the Winter

 Brunch at Tükkan

-The original plan was to walk to Beyoglu for brunch but the unpredicted snowy conditions meant we’re probably better off staying away from any slippery slopes.
-So instead, we popped into the nearest brunch restaurant by our Airbnb, which happens to be Tükkan, after checking out and leaving our luggage.
+The original plan was to walk to Beyoglu for brunch, but the unpredicted snowy conditions meant we’re better off staying away from any slippery slopes.
+Instead, we popped into the nearest brunch restaurant by our Airbnb, which happens to be Tükkan, after checking out and leaving our luggage.

 Your email address will not be published.
 Required fields are marked *